- Did Hitler’s Illness Shape WWII’s Course? - November 29, 2023

 Hitler’s Mental Health on Strategic Decisions

 One of the most contentious debates is the extent to which Hitler’s mental health influenced his military decisions.
 Some historians posit that his physical ailments, possibly including chronic gastrointestinal issues, significantly impaired his mental state.
 This argument suggests that as his health deteriorated, so did his rationality, leading to disastrous military decisions like the delayed invasion of Russia or the refusal to retreat from Stalingrad.
-On the other hand, critics argue that these decisions were more a product of his unwavering ideology and strategic miscalculations, independent of his physical health.
+On the other hand, critics argue that these decisions were more a product of his ideology and strategic miscalculations, independent of his physical health.

 Personal Physicians in Dictatorships